 Which payment processors support Interac, credit cards, and mobile wallets?

-• Credit cards – Visa, Mastercard, American Express, Discover, etc.
+• Visa, Mastercard, American Express, Discover, etc.

 • Mobile wallets

-Major payment processors that support Interac, credit cards, and mobile wallets
+Payment processors that support Interac, credit cards, and mobile wallets

 1. Moneris